linux-nvme/nvme-stas/CONTRIBUTING.md

 ## Coding style

-nvme-stas uses [Black](https://black.readthedocs.io/en/stable/), pylint, and pyflakes to check that the code meets minimum style requirements.
-However, we do not necessarily agree 100% with these tools and we may ignore some of their recommendations especially if it will make the code harder to read (e.g. vertical alignment).
+nvme-stas uses [black](https://black.readthedocs.io/en/stable/), pylint, and pyflakes to check that the code meets minimum style requirements.
+We use `black` with the following options, which can simply be invoked with `make black`.

-With pylint its fairly easy to indicate which lines of code we do not want to lint.
-With Black, however, it's not that easy.
-We can only control Black options at the command-line (see below) .
-And since we can't tell Black to disregard specific lines in the code, we can only do a visual inspection of the changes and accept or reject them.
-For that reason Black is only used manually with the following options:

 ```bash
 black --diff --color --line-length 120 --skip-string-normalization [file or directory]